 What is color blocking and why is it flattering?

 Color blocking involves using “blocks of color” in your outfit to create a bold, eye-catching look.

 The look can be very effective and flattering on women over 40 whose skin tone tends to cool and gray with age, because vivid color uplifts and revives your skin’s appearance.

 Here is your guide to how to color block your outfits and my secrets to easily mix and match colors.

 To get started, take a look at Pantone’s Fall color trends for the 2019 season.

 This color chart covers the winter and fall 2019 season and features some surprising pastels, but also some rich, deep shades perfect for the changing weather.

 Also take a look at the best color trends for Fall 2019.

 When I look at the color chart, I get inspired right away.
 And this is how it all starts.

-When creating a bold and fashionable outfit, there are 3 ways you can go:
+When creating a bold and fashionable outfit, there are three main ways you can go: